ryanmillergm/code_challenge/README.md

 3) Add a varchar column to the table called `category`.

+    In terminal I ran `rails g migration AddCategoryColumnToStreetCafe category:varchar` to add category column with a type of varchar to the street_cafes table.

 4) Create a view with the following columns[provide the view SQL]
     - post_code: The Post Code